LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

 For large-scale datasets we recommend using the `datasets create-documents` command from the [CLI](../reference/cli.md) .
 This allows you to upload your dataset in a fast and consistent way, without worrying about looping over all the documents yourself.

 ### Upload a folder with document and ground truth pairs
-In order to upload all the documents in a folder the following convention must be utilized:
+In order to upload all the documents in a folder, the following naming convention must be used:

 1. each document in the folder must come with a ground truth as either a `.json|.yaml|.yml` file.
 2. the ground truth is provided in the following format: